 Take long baths.

-Doesn't winter just make you want to light a fire, and snuggle down?
+Doesn't winter just make you want to snuggle down?

 Rest is key.

-It focuses our body in on itself.
+Proper rest helps relax our body so it can focus on building up strength to repel the cold environment and the viruses going around.
 It helps us heal.
 Sleep helps even more.
-Sleep is good, real good.
+Sleep is really good.
 And easier to do, when its dark and dreary.

 Whatever makes you feel relaxed, make sure to do that more regularly.

 You owe it to yourself!
-Take good care this winter.
+Take good care of you this winter.